 The average American household carrying credit card debt owes over $10,000 at an APR that now sits between 20% and 24%.
-That is not a slow leak — at 22% APR, a $10,000 balance left on minimum payments costs more in interest than the original debt within three years.
-This guide gives you a precise, six-step plan to eliminate that debt, starting today.
+That's not a slow leak.
+At 22% APR, a $10,000 balance left on minimum payments costs more in interest than the original debt within three years.
+This guide gives you a six-step plan to eliminate that debt, starting today.

 Step 1: List All Debts

 Before strategy, you need data.
-Open a spreadsheet or use a notes app and record every debt you carry.
-For each one, write down:
+Open a spreadsheet or a notes app and record every debt you carry.
+For each one, write down the following.

 Typical APR ranges in 2026: